Multivitamin Gummies Done Right

 7. Does the stability program measure texture, appearance, and assay together?

-When these fundamentals are handled early, multivitamin gummies become far more predictable: easier to manufacture, easier to scale, and easier to keep consistent under cGMP expectations.
-And that’s the real goal-building a gummy that performs like a professional product, not a fragile confection.
+When these fundamentals are sorted early, multivitamin gummies become predictable—easier to manufacture, easier to scale, and easier to keep consistent under cGMP expectations.
+That’s the real goal: building a gummy that performs like a professional product, not a fragile confection.

 ← Back to Blog